Film in Focus: Quince

 A year ago, Gonzalez knew she wanted to write a film revolving around a quinceañera.
-It’s a beautiful part of Hispanic culture, but it took some time for her to develop a plot line revolving around this special celebration.
+It’s a beautiful part of Latinx culture, but it took some time for her to develop a plot line revolving around this special celebration.
 Her inspiration came from several real-life incidents that helped Gonzalez connect with the emotions the main character, Diana (portrayed by Miranda Tamez) goes through.
 As the film goes on, Diana struggles with balancing her love for her family with the social structure she dwells in.

 The film is supported by sheer filmmaking talent, many of which are current college students or fresh graduates from the Media Arts department at UNT.
 Tamez deftly plays the main character by making her struggling decisions believable to be coming from a 15-year old.
 Torres’ cinematography is as beautiful as ever as he skillfully manages a few wondrous back-lit shots.
 And Gonzalez united a determined crew despite the nerves that come with directing for the first time.
 Producer Valarie Gold was with Gonzalez from the beginning in helping see the production through the end.